webpack/webpack.js.org/src/content/plugins/dll-plugin.md

 new webpack.DllPlugin(options);
 ```

-Using the DllPlugin without `entryOnly: true` will disable Tree Shaking in the DLL as all exports might be used.
+W> We recommend using DllPlugin only with `entryOnly: true`, otherwise tree shaking in the DLL won't work as all the exports might be used.

 Creates a `manifest.json` which is written to the given `path`.
 It contains mappings from require and import requests to module ids.
 It is used by the `DllReferencePlugin`.